tomlarkworthy/firesafe/README.md

 newData.child('rx_loc').val() != null"
 ```

 Once the receiver is ready, the sender must acknowledge the status change of the receiver.
 Unlike previous transitions, *The sender changes the state of the receiver*.
-To indicate the different roles within a state machine, we use different transition_types:
+To indicate the different roles within a state machine, we use different transition_roles:

 ```
 ".roles":{